awsdocs/aws-codebuild-user-guide/doc_source/sample-runtime-versions.md

       runtime-versions:
         java: corretto11
   ```

-The following examples show how to specify Java versions 8 and 10:
-+  A `runtime-versions` section that specifies version 8 of Java \(Ubuntu only\):
++  A `runtime-versions` section that specifies version 8 of Java if you use the Ubuntu standard image 2\.0:

   ```
   phases: